 - Iron– Iron is one of the main minerals that help the red blood cells in the body carry oxygen and nutrients to the cells in the appropriate areas of the body.

 - Manganese – Manganese is crucial for protein metabolism, activating enzyme functions, and thyroid hormone synthesis.
 As you may already know, an imbalance thyroid can increase hair thinning at a constant or excessive rate.

-Stinging nettle root contains all the essential agents that combat hair loss problems.
-With the evidence given to us by researchers, we can safely conclude that stinging nettle for hair loss is an important remedy you need for your hair.
+Stinging nettle root contains all the essential agents that can help combat hair loss problems.
+With the evidence given to us by researchers, we can safely conclude that stinging nettle for hair loss is an important remedy that can help keep your hair healthy.

 Let’s look at some of the benefits of stinging nettle for hair loss.

-As mentioned above, stinging nettle root works to combat your hair loss problems.
+As mentioned above, stinging nettle root can help to combat your hair loss problems.
 But even better is its ability to help your hair to regrow.
 Sulphur and silica are present in rich proportions in stinging nettle leaves.
 This works to make your hair healthier and shinier.

-A simple practice of using nettle extracts for rinsing your hair followed by water will aid in hair regrowth and also work to restore your natural hair color.
+A simple practice of using nettle extracts for rinsing your hair followed by water can aid in hair regrowth and also work to restore your natural hair color.